jinpark-pro/swift_data_collections/README.md

 }

 - Build and run your app.
 You should be able to use date pickers to input your date information, and your labels should update accordingly.

+- The table view was not displayed.
+  - It was because of `numberOfSections` returned `0`.
+  - Since you're implementing a static table view, you don't need to implement the data source.
+In fact, if you'd like, you can delete the boilerplate data source code that comes with a `UITableViewController` subclass.
+  - Delete `numberOfSections` method and `tableView(numberOfRowsInSection:)` method, or update the return.